edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/Triggers.md

       Type: "http"
     ```

 The `Type=` is set to `http`.
 This will enable listening to the `api/{{api_version}}/trigger/` endpoint.
 No other configuration is required.
-The Context function `ctx.SetResponseData([]byte outputData)` stores the data to send back as the response to the requestor that originally triggered the HTTP Request.
+The Context function `ctx.SetResponseData([]byte outputData)` stores the data to send back as the response to the request that originally triggered the HTTP Request.

 !!! note
     The HTTP trigger uses the `content-type` from the HTTP Header to determine if the data is JSON or CBOR encoded and the optional `X-Correlation-ID` to set the correlation ID for the request.